mlstyszynski/techfest/README.md

 ### Lab objectives

-The goal of the present lab is to build the **Centrally Routed Bridging Overlay** architecture using the Juniper QFX series EVPN-VXLAN technologies to deliver L2 active/active forwarding within the DC-1 between the hosts connected to CE1 and CE2 as well as L3 forwarding between the DC-1 and DC-2 using the unified VXLAN transport and evpn-signaling Type-5 for L3 prefix advertisement.
+The goal of the present lab is to build the **Centrally Routed Bridging Overlay** architecture using the Juniper QFX series EVPN-VXLAN technologies to deliver L2 active/active forwarding within the DC-1 between the hosts connected to CE1 and CE2 as well as L3 forwarding between the DC-1 and DC-2 using the unified VXLAN transport and evpn Type-5 routes for L3 prefix advertisement.

 The end-host emulation is done at the CE1/CE2 and core3-re by the IRB interfaces mapped to the given vlan - irb.100 at the ce1-re and irb.100, irb.101 at ce2-re inside the routing-instance TEST

-The iBGP overlay using EVPN-type2 routes will be used in order to advertise the MAC@ and MAC+IP between the leafs of the same fabric.
+The iBGP overlay using EVPN-type2 routes will be used in order to advertise the MAC@ and MAC+IP in DC-1 and EVPN-type5 between the DC1 and DC2.

 The inter-vni routing will be taking place at the spine1-re and spine2-re therefore the MAC+IP routes will be injected by the spine1-re/Spine2-re on behalf of the layer 2 leafs.